 Creative Advertising BA(Hons)

-Learn the strategic and creative thinking skills to solve real-world problems, and the digital and craft skills to create effective, original advertising.
-Working in teams, you’ll study modules like art direction, copywriting, social media and strategy.
+This CIM-accredited course will equip you with the strategic and creative thinking skills you’ll need to solve today’s real-world problems, as well as the digital and craft skills required to create memorable creative advertising.

 |Course Duration||3 years|